platformatic/db-workshop/slides.md

 }
 ```

-It's possible to use env variables too for the configuration values (next slide)
+Note that platformatic uses `env` variables for the configuration.

 ---